 Minn.
 Stat.
-MISCELLANEOUS PROVISIONS Workpaper Section Yes No Reference • § 43A.17, E. Comp pensation Limit (Applies to political subdivisions; including cities, counties, subd.
-9 towns s, metropolitan or regional agencies, or other political subdivisions, but does clude a hospital, clinic, or health maintenance organization owned by such a nmental unit.
-It also does not apply to school districts.)
-0 1.
-Did the salary and the value of all other forms of compensation of each county or city employee not exceed 110 percent of the salary of the governor increased by the increase, if any, in the Consumer Price Index as described in Minn.
+MISCELLANEOUS PROVISIONS Workpaper Section ModelineocoTRO (BIOTO Yes No Reference • § 43A.17, subd.
+9 E. Compensation Limit (Applies to political subdivisions; including cities, counties, towns, metropolitan or regional agencies, or other political subdivisions, but does not include a hospital, clinic, or health maintenance organization owned by such a governmental unit.
+It also does not apply to school districts or elected officials.)
+1. Did the salary and the value of all other forms of compensation of each employee not exceed 110 percent of the salary of the governor increased by the increase, if any, in the Consumer Price Index as described in Minn.
 Stat. § 43A.17, subd.
 9 (b)?
 [This amount was \$165,333 for 2016, \$167,978 for 2017, and \$171,338 for 2018.]; or 2.
-Has the entity obtained an increase in the limit from the Commissioner of Management & Budget? §§ 15.17 F. Destr uction of Records (Applies to all political subdivisions.) & 138.17 T Q .1 entity disposed of government records, did it do so in compliance with a y adopted records retention schedule or "Application for Authority to Dispo ose of Records?"
-C D.11 \mathbf{T}{1} G. Public c Purpose (Applies to all political subdivisions.)
+Has the entity obtained an increase in the limit from the Commissioner of Management & Budget? §§ 15.17 & 138.17 F. Destruction of Records (Applies to all political subdivisions.)
+If the entity disposed of government records, did it do so in compliance with a validly adopted records retention schedule or "Application for Authority to Dispose of Records?"
+G. Public Purpose (Applies to all political subdivisions.)
 Ops.
 Atty.
-1. Did the entity refrain from donating money to people, nonprofit Gen. 1. organizations, and charities unless allowed by specific authority?
-442a-17, organizations, and charmes unless anowed by specific autionty?
+Gen. 442a-17, 1.
+Did the entity refrain from donating money to people, nonprofit organizations, and charities unless allowed by specific authority?
 Jan.
-17, 2.
-Did the entity refrain from paying for Christmas parties and other employee 1938; 2. social events?
-59a-22, social events: Nov.
-23, 3.
-Did the entity refrain from paying retroactive bonuses or pay increases 1966; 270-D, 5. unless the bonus or pay increase was paid under a pre-existing agreement Aug.
-12, or pursuant to collective bargaining?
-1977; 174E, or pursuant to concerive barganning.
-March 24, 1970 1970 § 471.661 H. Out-o of-State Travel Policy (Applies to each city, county, school district, regional 0 ey, or other political subdivision, except a town.) e 1.
-Does the unit of government have on record a policy that controls travel outside the state of Minnesota for the applicable elected officials of the relevant unit of government?
-2. Was the policy initially approved and were subsequent changes, if any, approved by a recorded vote? - 3.
-Does the policy specify: a when traval outside the state is appropriate. a. when travel outside the state is appropriate; b. applicable expense limits; and c. procedures for approval of the travel?
+17, 1938; 59a-22, 2.
+Did the entity refrain from paying for Christmas parties and other employee social events?
+Nov.
+23, 1966; 270-D, Aug.
+12, 1977; 174E, March 24, 1970 3.
+Did the entity refrain from paying retroactive bonuses or pay increases unless the bonus or pay increase was paid under a pre-existing agreement or pursuant to collective bargaining? § 471.661 H. Out-of-State Travel Policy (Applies to each city, county, school district, regional agency, or other political subdivision, except a town.)
+1. Does the unit of government have on record a policy that controls travel outside the state of Minnesota for the applicable elected officials of the relevant unit of government?
+2. Was the policy initially approved and were subsequent changes, if any, approved by a recorded vote?
+3. Does the policy specify: a. when travel outside the state is appropriate; b. applicable expense limits; and c. procedures for approval of the travel?
 4. Is the policy available for public inspection upon request?

 Minn.
 Stat.
 Section MISCELLANEOUS PROVISIONS Yes No Workpaper Reference § 471.6175 I. If a trust for Other Post-Employment Benefits (OPEB) was created pursuant to Minn.
 Stat.
 Section 471.6175, did the trust administrator report, no later than October 25th, to the State Auditor's Office the investment return information required by Minn.
 Stat.
 Section 471.6175, subd.
 4?
 Part II.
-Audit Conclusion

-The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to political subdivision miscellaneous provisions.
+Audit Conclusion ust state a conclusionbased on this questionnaire and any other audit procedures performe the legal provisions reviewed relating to political subdivision miscellaneous provisions. dwheth er the client has